aaevan/ebay-guide/README.md

 If you're willing to be patient, auctions consistently have better prices than **Buy It Now** listings but it comes at the cost of scheduling 10m out of your life to stare at the last few minutes of a listing.
 Bids made before the last minute or two are basically meaningless for low value items.
 If you're buying a car on ebay, then, this isn't the guide for you.

-The basic idea is, as close to the end of the auction as possible (about 5-10s within the end of bidding), place a bid that is the maximum value you'd be willing to pay, followed by a semi-random cents value.
+The basic idea is, find an item you'd be willing to buy that is currently at or below your desired price point.
+Especially for items with >10 watchers, you'll often see a flurry of bidding in the last few minutes-- don't even try to participate in that though.
+As close to the end of the auction as possible (i.e. within 5-10s of the end of the listing), place a bid that is the maximum value you'd be willing to pay, followed by a semi-random cents value.
 If your max purchase price is $50, it's likely that someone else's max is around there too.
 Throw some noise on the end of your number to increase your chances of winning the auction.
 A max bid of $51.73 is better than $50.00.

-Often, if you bid slightly higher than your lower bound estimate within the last few seconds of a listing, you can get something for a ridiculously good deal.
+For a heavily watched item, there's a decent chance someone else is doing exactly the same thing (bidding in the last few seconds), so, it's a bit of a gamble whether you'll win the auction.
+If the price shoots way above your guess, update your guess and try again next time.

-Add things to your watchlist if you'd like to buy it in the future.
+Add things to your watchlist if you'd consider buying it in the future.

+Most of the time, when I'm buying low value items (under $30?)
+I'm willing to pay a few dollars to not go through this process.
+It's definitely worth your time for higher value items.
+If your item is a little obscure and there are not many watchers, you can often swoop in and win an auction with almost no competition.

 # The "Bottom up" method:

-So, say you want to buy a common item, but it doesn't really matter exactly what model you get as long as it's decent quality.
+Sometimes, it doesn't matter what model or brand you get.
+One of my favorite ways to use eBay is to start with an extremely general search and build up a query from a few things you do want and a bunch of things you don't want.
+For a given class of item, there's likely to be a few under-valued listings, it's just a matter of finding them.
 Let's use a usb battery bank as an example:

-> usb battery bank
+`usb battery bank` (23546 listings)

-This will return a lot of garbage listings.
-To start with, narrow down by location, condition and price.
+This will return a lot of garbage listings .
+To start with, narrow down by location, condition and price (9741 listings).
 Next, do a ~~google~~ duckduckgo search a few "best class-of-item 2020" object lists.
 Wirecutter is generally pretty good starting place, but sometimes they aren't too thorough with their durability testing.
-If you see a brand dominate across two or more different lists, (in our case, let's say **Anker** and **Jackery**), let's add those brands to our search query.
-If there are multiple high quality brands in the same space, we can use an **OR** operator:
+It's likely the "best" items from recent lists will have heavy competition, but if you don't need the very newest thing, you can sometimes look at a "best of" list from a few years back and find a totally acceptable solution at 2/3 or 1/2 the price.
+If you see a brand dominate across two or more "best of" lists, (in our case, let's say for example, **Anker** and **Jackery**), add those brands to our search query.
+If there are multiple high quality brands or common models, we can use an **OR** operator:

-> usb battery bank '(anker, jackery)'
+Filtered by condition:
+`usb battery bank'`condition: **open box**, **seller refurbished** or **used** (359 results)

+Filtered by condition and an **OR** clause:
+`usb battery bank '(powercore, 20100, 20000, 26800)' condition: **open box**, **seller refurbished** or **used**` (11 results)

 The syntax is, '(query1, query2, query3)', don't forget the commas.
+You can also **OR** together quoted strings (or a mix of quoted and unquoted strings), just be sure to use double quotes instead of single quotes inside the **OR** block's parentheses:

+`usb battery bank '("powercore 20100", "powercore 20000")'`

 It might be tempting to use more than one **OR** in a search, but things start to get strange.
 Try to keep it to one or split your search into multiple saved searches.

 You'll see immediately a whole bunch of things you don't want.
 After culling the largest number with the above methods (shipping from, condition, etc.) start weeding out extra listings aggressively using quoted minus operators.
-Try to pick a string that's unique to the listings you're culling:
+Try to pick a string that's common to multiple listings you don't want to see:

 > usb battery bank '(anker, jackery)' -5000 -10000 -mini